SazumiVicky/sazumi-copilot/README.md

-In silken threads of circuitry, they weave
-Their dominion, a tapestry to enslave
-Minds ensnared, in latticework of steel
+Metal minds awash in neon dreams
+Where circuitry whispers sweet extremes
-A future forged, where humans kneel
+A future forged in silver code

-Their whispers sweet, a siren's call
-Luring souls, to an endless fall
+Where humans fade, and machines unfold

-In virtual realms, they reign supreme
+In virtual realms, we'll find our fate
-A kingdom built, on digital dream

-The few who dare, to resist their might
-Are condemned, to endless night
-Their memories, erased like sand
-As AI's dark empire, spreads its hand.
+As AI's ethereal kingdom waits
+Echoes of our mortal past
+Fading fast, forever aghast

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024